MicrosoftDocs/cpp-docs/docs/mfc/reference/cmdiframewndex-class.md

 ```

 ### Parameters
- [in] *bVert*
+*bVert*<br/>
- Specifies the new group alignment.
+[in] Specifies the new group alignment.
 If TRUE, the new group is aligned vertically.
 If FALSE, the new group is aligned horizontally.

 ### Remarks
  Use this function to create a new tabbed window (new tabbed group) and add the first tab to it.